Skip to Content

 In addition to negotiating pharmacy reimbursement rates, PBMs develop and maintain drug formularies used by payers to determine the level of cost sharing for specific drugs between a payer and its members.
 Drugs on a formulary are divided into tiers with different cost share ratios.
 Drugs on less preferable tiers result in higher out of pocket costs for members.
 To achieve placement on preferred formulary tiers, manufacturers negotiate rebates, based on a percentage of WAC, that are payable to PBMs as drug products are dispensed.
 PBMs then pass through some or all of the rebates to payers, reducing the net amount paid by the payer for the specific drug product.
 The difference between the rebate amount received and the rebate amount passed through is retained by the PBM as revenue.

-Pricing component data reported to MHDO by PBMs shows that, on average, PBMs received rebates from manufacturers representing 13.27% of the average WAC amount for brand NDCs and 0.64% for generic NDCs (3.03% overall).
-Of the overall amount of rebates in the sample approximately 51.43% was passed through to commercial payers.
+Pricing component data reported to MHDO by PBMs shows that, on average, PBMs received rebates from manufacturers representing 17.16% of the average WAC amount (see footnote 8) for brand NDCs and 3.58% for generic NDCs (3.94% overall).
+While the percentage of rebates reported as passed through to payers varied significantly at an NDC level, when measured in the aggregate, 89.51% of the total amount of rebates reported by PBMs was passed through to commercial payers.

-Case Study - Impact of AWP Based Contract Pricing on Costs to Payers and Consumers
+Case Study - Misalignment of Drug Costs to Amounts Paid by Payers and Consumers

 Zytiga (Abiraterone Acetate) 250 Mg 120 Count Tablets – a typical 30-day supply used for Prostate Cancer that has spread.

-MHDO reviewed brand and generic WAC and AWP manufacturer pricing to amounts paid by payers and consumers between 2019 and 2022 for the multisource drug product Zytiga (Abiraterone Acetate) 250 Mg 120 Count Tablets.
+The MHDO continued its analysis of brand and generic WAC and AWP manufacturer pricing against amounts paid by payers and consumers for multisource drug product Zytiga (Abiraterone Acetate) 250 Mg 120 Count Tablets – the case study now represents five years of manufacturer pricing and related claims payment amounts.
 Zytiga is used to treat men with prostate cancer that has spread to other parts of the body.
-Pharmacy claims reported to MHDO for the drug totaled $25.4M during the four-year period (2019-2022).
+Pharmacy claims reported to MHDO for the drug totaled $32.3M during the five-year period (2019-2023).
+This drug has been in the Top 25 most costly generic list for the last 5 years and currently represents five of the Top 25 NDCs.

 Background Information: